 Let’s take each stop along the roadmap one at a time.

 A brand is a name, design, or feature that identifies your organization.
 A great brand involves a style, vibe, or feeling associated with a person, place, or thing.
 A brand is what comes to mind when people talk about a product, service, or company.
 How you want your organization to be regarded by others (e.g. reputation) is branding.
 A brand has the power to attract or detract an audience.
-Branding is most often manifested directly with a logo and a website.
+Logos and websites manifest branding most directly.

 Brand = Identity (who you are) + Image (how you want to be seen)